altid/altid.github.io/complexity-tradeoff.md

 One of the initial goals of Ubqt was to defer a majority of computation to a centralized server in one's home.

 All of the state for a given session is a marriage of the services, and the server.
-The services provide a series of directories, and the server aggregates content from the directories and presents it to the client (this is described in more detail in the [architectural overview](architecture.md)).
+The services provide a series of directories, and the server aggregates content from the directories and presents it to the client (this is described in more detail on the [architectural overview](architecture.md) page).
 A bug introduced that would affect any running service would require work only on that specific service - no modifications to the server or any client would be needed.

 ## Single Buffer View